Chlöe Swarbrick: Drug reform

 Swarbrick also inherited the Misuse of Drugs (Medicinal Cannabis and Other Matters) Amendment Bill from fellow Green Party MP Julie Anne Genter.
 Swarbrick gained endorsements from former Prime Minister Helen Clark and Grey Power for this piece of legislation.
 This Bill was however voted down in January 2018.
 Swarbrick has since negotiated changes to David Clark's Misuse of Drugs (Medicinal Cannabis) Amendment Act including the inclusion of local native strains of cannabis in New Zealand and a guarantee that the medicinal cannabis regulations this bill empowers be made public and functioning within a year.
 She is also a staunch campaigner for the legalisation of recreational cannabis.

 Swarbrick took on the Green Party's Drug Law Reform portfolio in January 2018.
 In response to New Zealand's synthetics crisis and more than 50 associated deaths, Swarbrick launched a campaign for an end to the criminalisation of drug users and addicts.
 Within the government's Misuse of Drugs Amendment Bill, Swarbrick negotiated a formalisation of police discretion that requires police 'should not' prosecute unless it is in the public interest and the user would benefit from a therapeutic approach.

 During 2018, Swarbrick worked with other MPs across parliament to form a Cross-Party Group on Drug Harm Reduction, she repeatedly called on the New Zealand National Party to join this group.
 In response to a call from National MP Matt Doocey for cross-party work on mental health, Swarbrick proposed creating a group merging the Cross-Party Group on Drug Harm Reduction and a mental health group, in August 2019, this group, the Cross-Party Group on Mental Health and Addictions was launched, with members from every party in Parliament.

 From the starting point of a parliament disagreeing on how to implement medicinal cannabis, Swarbrick worked to establish a medicinal cannabis regulatory regime allowing local cannabis strains to be registered in New Zealand and removing barriers to legal and high-value careers for people with former cannabis convictions.

-In 2018, Swarbrick launched the political podcast 'Authorised By' with Kiri Allan.

-Following the release of the preliminary results for the 2020 New Zealand cannabis referendum (in which 53% voted against the proposed legalisation of cannabis), Swarbrick vowed to continue the fight for decriminalising cannabis.
+In 2018, Swarbrick and Kiri Allan launched the political podcast Authorised By.
+Following the release of the preliminary results for the 2020 New Zealand cannabis referendum (in which 51.17% voted against the proposed legalisation of cannabis), Swarbrick vowed to continue the fight for decriminalising cannabis.
 She criticised the "Say Nope to Dope" campaign for allegedly spreading misinformation and called on her fellow MPs to support drug reform.

 Mental health

 Swarbrick fought to secure and retain security for community mental health services.
-In particular, she obtained extensions to funding for Te Whare Mahana Trust in Golden Bay and Te Kuwatawata in the Gisborne region.
+In particular, she obtained extensions to funding for Te Whare Mahana Trust in Golden Bay / Mohua and Te Kuwatawata in the Gisborne region.
 Swarbrick also worked to establish and expand the Piki pilot programme, which provides young people aged 18–25 with free mental health support.